MySQL/MariaDB Settings Calculator

 How is max_connections calculated?

-In this calculator, max_connections is estimated as 100 connections per GB of available memory.
-However, the actual optimal value depends on your specific workload and server configuration.
+In this calculator, max_connections is estimated based on available memory and workload type.
+The actual optimal value depends on your specific workload, connection pooling, and server configuration.

 Why is some memory reserved for the OS?